wengwenchao123/SubGraph-Learning/GMAN/README.md

-# [Pattern Recognition] Decomposition Dynamic Graph Conolutional Recurrent Network for Traffic Forecasting
+# Gman: A graph multi-attention network for traffic prediction

-This is a PyTorch implementation of Decomposition Dynamic Graph Conolutional Recurrent Network for Traffic Forecasting
+This is a PyTorch implementation of Gman: A graph multi-attention network for traffic prediction

 ## Table of Contents